 Before you get really excited about your potential move to Mérida, I recommend making a list of needs and wants, like to haves and must-haves.
 At times, emotion can overtake the practical side.
 When moving, especially to a foreign country, practicality must be first.
-Best Budget Tips for Mérida will help you get all your thoughts in order for a successful trip!
+Best Budget tips for Mérida include travel, insurance, transporation, relocation costs, and an emergcy fund.
+This article helps get all your thoughts in order for a successful trip!

-- Travel: will you need to travel to and from your home country (U.S., Canada, Europe, etc.)?
+- Do you need to travel to and from your home country (U.S., Canada, Europe, etc.)?

-- Business transactions: will you have items that will require you to personally be present in your home country?
+- Will you have items that will require you to personally be present in your home country?

-- Cell phone: will you keep your cell phone or will you convert to a Mexican number?
+- Will you keep your cell phone or will you convert to a Mexican number?

-- Health insurance: do you have health insurance and/or will you want health insurance in Mexico?
+- Do you have health insurance and/or will you want health insurance in Mexico?

-- Transportation: do you want to have a car in Mérida?
+- Do you want to have a car in Mérida?
 If so, car purchase, insurance, and gas costs will need to be part of your budget.

-*I did not want a car.
-I was tired of driving and research showed that Uber was an extremely affordable alternative.
-Car payment, gas, insurance and maintenance costs would be alleviated and replaced with nominal Uber fees.
+- *I did not want a car at first.
+My research showed that Uber was an extremely affordable alternative.
+Car payment, gas, insurance and maintenance costs alleviated; these replaced with nominal Uber fees.

-- Start-up/getting established costs: are you bringing some things with you or do you plan to completely start over?
+- Are you bringing some things with you or do you plan to completely start over?
 Determining costs to purchase items vs. shipping or bringing them in suitcases should be factored in as well.

-*I decided to bring only what would fit inside suitcases.
-If this meant transporting goods over a period of time, I was satisfied with that.
+- *I decided to bring only what would fit inside suitcases.
+Transporting goods over a period of time was acceptable.
 Once I determined this, then I had to figure in the costs of baggage fees and project how many “trips” I might need to make.

 The bottom line . . .